TRIMETHYLGLYCINE OR TMG

 If this occurs, just reduce the dosage to a comfortable dose.
 The symptoms promptly go away when one reduces or stops the TMG.
 However, if one can tolerate the symptoms, one may move through the retracing of relationship issues much faster, so take what you can.

-Medical reports suggest that too much TMG can cause diarrhea and nausea, and may adversely affect the cholesterol level.
+3. Other research reports.
+These suggest that too much TMG can cause diarrhea and nausea, and may adversely affect the cholesterol level.
 So far, TMG seems very safe for pregnancy in the doses I suggest.

 HOW LONG SHOULD ONE TAKE TMG?